By: Claire McCarthy, MD, FAAP

 As legal decisions are made about marijuana, we need to think about the health and well-being of our youth.

-That's why the American Academy of Pediatrics (AAP) released an updated policy statement, "The Impact of Marijuana Policies on Youth: Clinical, Research and Legal Update," and technical report with all the latest research and information about marijuana.
+That's why the American Academy of Pediatrics (AAP) released an updated policy statement, "The Impact of Marijuana Policies on Youth: Clinical, Research and Legal Update," and technical report with research and information about marijuana.
 In this time when so many policy decisions about marijuana are being made, it's crucial that everyone understands the impact on youth.

 Marijuana use is remarkably common among youth in the US.
-According to the most recent surveys, about 1 in 5 high school students has used it in the past month.
+According to surveys, about 1 in 5 high school students has used it in the past month.
 Even more concerning, 1 in 12 has used it at least 20 times in the past month, and 1 in 16 uses it daily.

 There is a popular perception that marijuana isn't dangerous—but it is dangerous, both in the short term and the long term.